 For sentencing reform examples please refer to the guide published by the U.S. Sentencing Commission's Office of Education and Sentencing Practice .

-In carrying out the requirement of the FSA, the Attorney General will consult with an Independent Review Committee (IRC).
+In carrying out the requirement of the FSA, the Attorney General consults with an Independent Review Committee (IRC).
 The Hudson Institute is the nonpartisan and nonprofit organization to host the IRC.
-Some of the duties the IRC will perform, in assisting the Attorney General, include:
+Some of the duties the IRC performs, in assisting the Attorney General, include:

 - Conducting a review of the existing prisoner risk and needs assessment systems in operation on the date of enactment of this Act;

 - Developing recommendations regarding evidence-based recidivism reduction programs and productive activities;